-If you are a General Studies student, you must participate in either a six-week on-campus or online pre-college summer program prior to the start of your freshman year, as determined by Admissions.
-If required to be on-campus, students must successfully complete a six-week pre-college program on the NYU-Poly campus in Brooklyn, NY.
+If you are a Conditional Admit General Studies (GS) student, you must participate in either a six-week on-campus or online pre-college summer intensive prior to the start of your freshman year, as determined by Admissions.
+If required to be on-campus, students must successfully complete a six-week pre-college intensive on the NYU-Poly campus in Brooklyn, NY.
 This pre-college summer program does not carry course credit but seeks to provide the science, math, and writing background to promote preparation for the full rigor of an NYU-Poly education.
 The program is mandatory and free of charge.
-The online summer program, also mandatory and free of charge, requires that students successfully complete an online mathematics program during the summer prior to the fall semester.
+The online summer intensive, also mandatory and free of charge, requires that students successfully complete an online mathematics program during the summer prior to the fall semester.
 This online program does not carry course credit either but seeks to introduce students to or remind them of math concepts necessary for success at this challenging engineering institution.
-Your formal acceptance letter indicates if you will begin your General Studies Program on-campus or online.
+Your formal acceptance letter indicates if you will begin your Conditional Admit General Studies (GS) Program on-campus or online.

 Course focuses on the basic functions and intricacies of AutoCAD, MATLAB, Microsoft Word, Excel, Project, and PowerPoint.
 Course requirements consist of weekly lab assignments, a midterm, final, and an individual project synthesizing the course content.